-If they are high authority sites (More backlinks), then the difficulty would be more and vice versa.
+If they are high authority sites, then the difficulty would be more and vice versa.

-If your site is new, try to target less competitive keywords and as you acquire more backlinks, you can go for more keywords with higher difficulty.
+If your site is new, try to target less competitive terms and as you acquire more backlinks, you can go for more keywords with higher difficulty.

 That’s all about links you need to know for restaurant SEO.
-Next comes a rather unusual factor for SEO, i.e. social signals.
+Next comes a rather unusual factor, i.e. social signals.